Malolactic Fermentation in Champagne: Creaminess or Freshness?

 Krug's philosophy:

-• Each base wine is individually evaluated
+• Each base wine is evaluated individually

 • Malo only where it serves the style

-• Blend of malo and non-malo wines
+• Blending of malo and non-malo wines

 • Maximum complexity through contrasts

-Freshness as a Stylistic Tool
+Freshness as a Style Tool

 Other producers block malo completely to preserve the vibrant freshness of their champagnes.
 Especially with: